moule-group/DCS-Flow/README.md

     "e_unit": 0
 }
 ```
 The TTF-TCNQ folder, or current directory, now has the structure file (TTF-TCNQ.cif), the chimes output (params.txt), the edited parameters file (workflow_params.json) and the run script (run_ttf-tcnq.py.).
-The run_ttf-tcnq.py bash script contains information for the NERSC super computer such as number of allocated nodes, processors and run hours.
-The final lines contain the commands to be evaluated, in this case ```eval $'cnss workflow'```.
+The final lines of the run script should contain the commands to be evaluated, in this case ```eval $'cnss workflow'```.

 Submit the job and using the following commands: